tuukkaUosukainen/100/todo/README.md

 * Show a list of incomplete todos
 * Show a list of completed todos
 * Show a checkbox for each todo to toggle complete
+* Show a form for adding new todos